n8n-io/n8n-docs/docs/doc2/admin-guides/postman-projects.md

 ## Authorization

+### In Postman

-Before you can proceed with each HTTP request, you need to enter your API key from DOC² to authorize them.
+Before you can create your HTTP requests, you need to enter your API key from DOC² to authorize them.

 **1.** Click on the `Authorization` tab und choose `API Key` as authorization type.